The Head Master of Altrincham Preparatory School, Andrew Whittaker, welcomes you to APS and gives an overview of the school.

 I look forward to welcoming you.

-Providing outstanding nursery provision for only 16 boys at any one time, the APS Nursery opened in April 2015.
-The nursery is open from 08.00 to 18.00 providing flexible hours within that time.
+Providing outstanding nursery provision for only 16 boys at any one time, the APS Nursery is open for approximately 48 weeks a year, from 08.00 to 18.00 and provides flexible hours within that time.

 For all enquiries please contact the school office on 0161 928 3366 or email email@example.com